Non-Commutative Gauge Theory at the Beach: Background

+The complex metric $\eta$ therefore restricts to a degenerate metric, and so $\Pi$ is a null plane.
+(Note that a null plane is not totally null: the metric is degenerate but non-vanishing on $\Pi$.)
+In this way, we see that points in $\mT$ are null planes in $\bbC^3$.

-$\mT$ admits a natural action of $\gPSL_2(\bbC)$ acting by M\"{o}bius transformations on the base and lifting in the obvious way to the fibres.
-This is identified with $\gSO_3(\bbC)$, the Lorentz group of $(\bbC^3,\eta)$.
-Viewing $\mT$ as an affine bundle $\gSO_3(\bbC)$ is extended by translations $\bbC^3$ to the complex Poincar\'{e} group.
+The minitwistor space $\mT$ admits a natural action of $\gPSL_2(\bbC)$ acting by M\"{o}bius transformations on the base and lifting in the obvious way to the fibres.
+This is identified with $\gSO_3(\bbC)$, the Lorentz group of~\smash{$\bigl(\bbC^3,\eta\bigr)$}.
+Viewing $\mT$ as an affine bundle, $\gSO_3(\bbC)$ is extended by translations~$\bbC^3$ to the complex Poincar\'{e} group.